-Marijuana is an illegal drug, yet it is the most commonly abused drug in the United States.
-It is a dry, shredded mix of the leaves, flowers, and stems of the hemp cannabis Sativa.
+Marijuana is an illegal drug, yet it is the most commonly abused drug in the United States, making marijuana addiction rehab so essential.
+Marijuana is a dry, shredded mix of the leaves, flowers, and stems of the cannabis plant.

 The most common symptoms are: